sosueme99/robobarista/README.md

 The first time you run sam deploy --guide it will prompt for a few requirements.
 You can save your choices in samconfig.toml file.

-'''
+You must specify Stack Name: The API Gateway, Lambda function and DynamoDb table will have this name.
+Choose your region.
+Currently defaults to London.
+Allow the SAM CLI creation.
+As this is just for short term demo will will not use an authoriser.
+Read more here about authorisers and access control. https://docs.aws.amazon.com/apigateway/latest/developerguide/http-api.html

+Example output:

-Stack Name [sam-app]: toms-demo-app
+    Stack Name [sam-app]: XXX-YourAppName-XXX
     AWS Region [eu-west-2]:
-#Shows you resources changes to be deployed and require a 'Y' to initiate deploy
     Confirm changes before deploy [y/N]: y
-#SAM needs permission to be able to create roles to connect to the resources in your template
     Allow SAM CLI IAM role creation [Y/n]: y
-#Preserves the state of previously provisioned resources when an operation fails
     Disable rollback [y/N]: n
     LambdaFunction may not have authorization defined, Is this okay? [y/N]: y Save arguments to configuration file [Y/n]: y
-SAM configuration file [samconfig.toml]:
-SAM configuration environment [default]:
-'''